vinodsr/node-red-contrib-tuya-smart-device/README.md

 <ol> <li> User reference configuration: 20+ `node-red-contrib-tuya-smart-device` in the same flow, some devices unconnected, some devices PUSHing data, some devices POLLed (REFRESH/GET) every 5 sec: CPU load and bandwidth must be minimized!
 <li> Consequential guidelines, from the "node-red-contrib-tuya-smart-device user" point of view:
 <ol type='a'> <li> Functional implementation: as described by the following 'expected behavior' notes.
+<li> Test and ERROR controls: 3 levels ERROR, WARNING, TRACE
-<li> STATE ERROR msg: on `debug pad`, using node.error(), only in case of UNRECOVERABLE ERROR, a misuse that MUST be correct in the desig phase.
+<li> ERROR level, sent via STATE msg (optional also on `debug pad`), only in case of UNRECOVERABLE ERROR, a misuse that MUST be correct in the desig phase.
 	In production the node MUST run without ERROR msg.
 <li> WARNING: Logs messages to console: minimal, to reduce the CPU load.
-Only basic INFO and RECOVERABLE misuse WARNINGs, the default is Silent Ignore. (so the log can be of help in fine tuning the app).
-Using `node.log("..")`.
+Only basic INFO and RECOVERABLE misuse WARNINGs, the default is Silent Ignore.
+So the log can be of help in fine tuning the apps.
+Uses `node.log("..")`.
 In production the node CAN run without WARNING msg.
 Anonymized.
-<li> TRACE, for node debug, at any function entry, with params, uses debug(). not anonymized.
+<li> TRACE (debug), for the node debug, at any function entry, with params, using the 'debug' module.
+<li> note: tuyaAPI errors are filtered and processed as ERROR, WARNING, or ignored.
+In any case the tuyAPI errors are sent to TRACE unmodified.
  </ol></ol>

 **TEST flow** used: